Planning for the bigger picture

 The EA requires consent holders to install and maintain equipment to measure and record instantaneous and cumulative daily flows at discharges above 250PE or have a dry weather flow (DWF) equal to or greater than 50m3/d.
 Successful effluent flow monitoring depends on operators embodying correctly applied installations, combined with appropriate equipment, calibration, maintenance, quality assurance and data management.

 These should be managed within a quality system that can be routinely audited to ensure performance can be maintained over time.
-The MCERTS self-monitoring scheme sets minimum requirements for:
+The MCERTS self-monitoring scheme sets minimum

 - flow structures and devices, for example, flumes/weirs/ electromagnetic meters,

 - data gathering and transmission, for example, analogue to digital,

 - associated quality assurance systems, all of which are to be inspected and verified by the appointed (third party) MCERTS inspector.

 The scheme operates as follows – an MCERTS inspector is contracted by the consent holder to provide an independent assessment of each site and the quality assurance system.
 The inspector makes a detailed analysis of the flow measurement installation and prepares a report putting forward his or her expert opinion as to whether or not the site meets the MCERTS standard.
 Vendor-neutral recommendations for remedial work may also be made.